lumeland/blog/posts/lume-cms.md

 CLI installed.
 I'm planning to create a Docker image and document all the steps anytime soon.

+## Development

 Note that LumeCMS is still in the early stages and bugs and changes are expected.
-If you want to give it a try, your feedback will be appreciated.
+Go to [the GitHub repository](https://github.com/lumeland/cms) if you want to see the code or help with the development.

 Thank you!